Going Back Home

 “Well yes, I guess.”
 She said a little taken aback by his sudden change of topic.

 “What I mean is that faith, the belief in something, something greater, whether it is God or good or peace or anything that makes us nobler, better.
 Hope drives it as well.
-Hope of something better.
-Hope of more peace, more love, more faith, more charity.
+The hope of something better.
+The hope of more peace, more love, more faith, more charity.
 And of course charity, the greatest of the three.”

 “I’m surprised the church doesn’t say faith.”